brycepj/scrawl/README.md

 `scrawl clean` empties your `notes_dist` directory. `scrawl clean harder` cleans out `notes_src`, `notes_dist`, and `index.json`.
 Basically a clean slate.
 You will be prompted to confirm whether you really want to delete everything in either case.

 ### list [keyword]
-`scrawl list` prints a formatted list of all your notes. `scrawl list [keyword]` returns a formatted list of any notes with metadata containing that keyword.
-Current regex and other search options are not yet supported.
+`scrawl list` prints a formatted list of all your notes. `scrawl list [keyword]` returns a formatted list of any notes with metadata or text containing your keyword.

 ### open [note_id]
 Opens a markdown file for editing, using either your default markdown editor or the command line program you specify in `scrawl.json`.